-Information for ventilation officer certificates of competence (CoC) including legislative requirements, how to apply and where to find help.
+Information for a ventilation officer certificate of competence (CoC), including how to apply, legislative requirements, and where to find help.

-Ventilation officer certificates are valid for five years and issued by the New Zealand Mining Board of Examiners (BoE).
+A CoC is valid for 5 years and is issued by the New Zealand Mining Board of Examiners (the Board).

-To apply for this certificate, you need to prove that you meet all of the requirements.
+To apply for this CoC, you need to prove that you meet all the requirements.
 In summary, you need to:

-- complete the required unit standards [PDF, 198 KB]
+- complete the required unit standards (see below under Requirements)

 - demonstrate that you have the required practical experience for this CoC.

 You are also required to sit an oral examination to satisfy the Board that you are competent to hold a ventilation officer CoC.

 The application fee for this certificate is NZ$140.00 (including GST).

 Please pay by internet banking.
 Instructions are included in both the online and PDF forms.

 How to apply